-In a car park at Wangetti Beach, north of Cairns, work is underway on a memorial monument for Toyah Cordingley, a local woman described by loved ones as “beautiful” and “caring”, a woman with a passion for animals, a love of sunflowers and the Harry Potter books.
+On Wednesday evening, people will gather at a venue in Ellis Beach, north of Cairns, in memory of Toyah Cordingley, a local woman described by loved ones as “beautiful” and “caring”, a woman who had a passion for animals, a love of sunflowers and the Harry Potter books.

 Toyah Cordingley’s mysterious death.

 October 21, 2018, started out like any ordinary Sunday for Toyah.

 Around midday, the pharmacy worker went to Rusty’s Market in Cairns.
 Afterward, she was captured on CCTV as she crossed a road, wearing a crocheted singlet top and carrying a colourful, striped bag.